-For now, many employers appear to be sticking with their drug testing and personal conduct policies, even in states where recreational marijuana use is permitted.
-Others are keeping a close eye on the still-evolving legal, regulatory and political environment.
+For now, many employers appear to be sticking with their drug testing and personal conduct policies, even in states where recreational marijuana use is now permitted.
+Others are keeping a close eye on the still evolving legal, regulatory and political environment.

-Voters in California, Massachusetts, Maine and Nevada voted on November 8 to approve the use of recreational marijuana, joining Colorado, Washington, Oregon and Alaska, where it had previously been legalized.
+Voters in California, Massachusetts, Maine and Nevada voted Nov.
+8 to approve the use of recreational marijuana, joining Colorado, Washington, Oregon and Alaska, where it had previously been legalized.
 (A recount of Maine’s close result is scheduled.)
 More than two dozen states have medical marijuana programs.

-But the drug is still prohibited by federal law.
+But the drug is still against federal law.

 Bottom line: You can’t come to work high.
 You can still be drug tested.
-You can still be fired — or not hired — for failing a drug test even if you’re not the least bit impaired at work.
+And you can still be fired – or not hired – for failing a drug test even if you’re not the least bit impaired at work.

 All the states with legalized recreational pot have exemptions for workplace drug policies.

-In Massachusetts, the law includes language stating that “the authority of employers to enact and enforce workplace policies restricting the consumption of marijuana by employees” has not changed.
+In Massachusetts, for example, the law includes language stating that “the authority of employers to enact and enforce workplace policies restricting the consumption of marijuana by employees” is not changed.

-“Yes, you may be able to have (marijuana) at home, but that doesn’t mean it’s OK in the workplace,” says Edward Yost, a human resources (HR) specialist with the Society for Human Resources Management.
+“Yes, you may be able to have (marijuana) at home, but that doesn’t mean it’s OK in the workplace,” said Edward Yost, an HR specialist with the Society for Human Resources Management.

-Advocates for marijuana legalization say it was never their intention to compromise safety, a central reason offered by employers for drug testing.
+Advocates for marijuana legalization said it was never their intention to compromise safety, a central reason offered by employers for drug testing.

-“We don’t want anyone to come to work impaired on any drugs,” says David Boyer, campaign manager for the ballot initiative in Maine.
+“We don’t want anyone to come to work impaired on any drugs,” said David Boyer, campaign manager for the ballot initiative in Maine.

 A 2013 survey by the employee screening firm HireRight found 78 percent of employers conducted drug tests either randomly, as a condition of employment, after accidents or for some combination of those reasons.